sib-swiss/RNAseq-introduction-training/docs/days/DE.md

 	Here it looks about normal compared to typical bulk RNA-seq experiments : the dispersion is comparatively larger for lowly expressed genes.

-??? done "looking at the results"
+??? success "looking at the results"

 	```R
 	# adds estimate of the LFC the results table.